-NE CASC Principal Investigator Anthony D’Amato spent five days in late May planting 7000 tree seedlings in the wilderness of northern New Hampshire with eleven University of Vermont researchers and students.
-This work is part of a national series of field experiments intended to run for decades, and will test ways to help forest ecosystems adapt to impacts of changing climate and disturbances.
+Eleven University of Vermont researchers and students spent five days in late May planting 7000 tree seedlings in the wilderness of northern New Hampshire.
+The work, part of a national series of field experiments intended to run for decades, will test ways to help forest ecosystems adapt to impacts of changing climate and disturbances.

 Map image credit: Jennifer Santoro